The 8 most popular German TV channels

 Did you know that Germany is the largest television market in Europe?
 Public and commercial channels cater to all tastes, from regional programs to US dramas dubbed in German.
 We will take you through the history of German television and show you how we ended up with one of the best TV entertainment systems in Europe.
-Learn about the most important channels, free-to-air, subscription and streaming options.
+Learn about the most important German TV channels, free-to-air, subscription and streaming options.
 Follow our guide to set up your TV connection and get a TV license and you will be watching your favorite program in no time.
 No more excuses: Grab your popcorn and improve your German skills today!

 The Germans are often credited with creating the first TV transmissions intended for public viewing.
 The world’s first TV channel Paul Nipkow started broadcasting on 22 March 1935.
 The milestones that followed shaped German television up to today: